automation-tasks-rs/cargo-auto/README.md

 cargo auto new
 ```

 This will generate a new directory `automation_tasks_rs` in your main rust project.
-It is a helper project with complete folder structure for rust projects and completely independent from the main rust project.
+It is a helper project with complete directory structure for rust projects and completely independent from the main rust project.
 You can open it in a new editor and view/edit the rust code.
 Then try this common tasks in the main rust project directory:

 ```bash